 Preparing Documents for Your F1 Student Visa Application

 Anyone applying for an F1 student visa quickly realizes how much preparation work is required.
 Most people will have questions about how they can go through the process smoothly and about what they can do to increase their chances to get approved.
-After all, in some countries the rejection rate can be quite high, and without proper preparation, that rate can increase dramatically.
-Therefore, it’s important to know what you need to do and what documents you need to gather as part your application.
+After all, in some countries, the rejection rate can be quite high, and without proper preparation, that rate can increase dramatically.
+Therefore, it’s important to know what you need to do and what documents you need to gather as part of your application.

 So how can you take out the guesswork out of preparing documents for your F1 visa application?
 The key is to learn every step of the process and to prepare and study all your application documents.
-Without preparation the risk to fail is too high.
+Without preparation, the risk to fail is too high.
 By knowing what to prepare and what to bring for your student visa interview, you’ll increase your chances of getting approved.

 Being unprepared is the number one reason that people get rejected for the student visa anyways.
 If you don’t bring your paperwork or if you are missing important documents that are needed as part of the petition, the visa officer probably will not be convinced that you have those documents.

 The first thing you’ll want to do is to research and apply to an SEVP-approved school in the United States.
 SEVP-approved english language schools are allowed to register students in the Student and Exchange Visitor Information System (SEVIS) and issue a Form I-20.
 The I-20 document, as well as the SEVIS ID number on the document, is required to pay the SEVIS I-901 fee.
 By paying the SEVIS fee, you will be allowed to apply at a U.S. Embassy or Consulate for a student visa, or F visa.
 You must bring the I-20 document with you to the consular office for your visa interview.